deyirao/todo-app/README.md

 ### Application Information
 * Built using the framework `React`.
+* It uses the local storage as database.
 * The UI is written in german.
 * It is a simple and minimalistic program.